-You can park your bike in any HOPR Pond (designated parking zones) located within the system area.
-HOPR Ponds are located throughout Isla Vista and UCSB Bike Lots and can be located using the HOPR Transit App or by looking for signage on the street.
-Not all HOPR Ponds have signage however, so you can refer to the HOPR app if you are unsure.
-HOPR Ponds are indicated on the map from within the app by a ‘P’ and a green shaded area.
+When riding with HOPR you can park your bike at any HOPR Pond (designated parking zones) located within the system area.
+HOPR Ponds can be easily located by using the HOPR Transit App or by signage on the street.
+Not all HOPR Ponds have signage so the app is your most trusted companion in this situation.
+HOPR Ponds are indicated on the app’s map by a ‘P’ and a green shaded area.
 Parking outside of a HOPR Pond is possible but you will be charged an Out-of-Pond Fee.
 If parking outside a HOPR Pond ensure that you are complying with local laws and your bicycle doesn’t block the pedestrian right of way or obstruct traffic.
 Please consider the width of wheelchairs and strollers.

 Always park HOPR bicycles in a manner that keeps pedestrian pathways safe and clear for all users.

 How to Park